-The M60 is available as a 19-inch rack horizontal mount or reduced-size (3⁄4) vertical unit.
+The T35 is available as a 19-inch rack horizontal mount or reduced-size (3⁄4) vertical unit.
 It consists of the following modules: power supply, CPU, CT/VT, contact input and output, transducer input and output, and inter-relay communications.
 Module options are specified at the time of ordering.

 The order codes shown here are subject to change without notice.
 See the web page for the product for the latest options.
+The letters in the top row of the table correspond to slots in the UR chassis, for example slot F, H, or U.